-You have installed a shower pump and your water pressure is dramatically improved, but what can you do to ensure that you get the best results from your shower pump for years to come?
-Our Training Manager, Ken Vance, explains the steps you can take to maintain your shower pump installation.
+You’ve installed a shower pump and your water pressure is dramatically improved, but what can you do to ensure that you get the best results from your shower pump for years to come?
+Our Training Manager, Mike Oxley, explains the steps you can take to maintain your shower pump installation.

 Maintenance of Positive Head Pumps –

 Positive head pumps are activated by a flow switch which needs to see a minimum water flow rate of 1 litre in 30 seconds per side of the pump to turn on.
 Water must be able to flow through the pump and out of an open outlet, such as a shower head, to lift the small sensor in the pump which will then activate the pump, essentially a float.